seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/intro_temp_pdf.md

 Example of a good video:

-//+
 video::155B6dSZEfs[youtube]
 {nbsp} +

-//+
 Note: to get a 10/10, you need to add a bonus feature to the object.

 Examples: extra coding, adding a 3D-printed case...

 //+
 - INDIVIDUAL assignment.
 50% of the grade:

 -> a video where you discuss a connected object on the market (no need to buy it!).

+You must explain:

+//+
-You explain 1) the function it performs, 2) the business model behind it, and 3) secuirty issues raised by the object.
+1. the function it performs
+2. the business model behind it
+3. security issues raised by the object.

+//+
+IMPORTANT: you must choose an object with a business model that is more interesting than just "it is sold at this price".

+//+
 Example of a good video:

 video::5TIKaf6hKMg[youtube]